KmSarikaSingh/kmsarikasingh1/README.md

 # kmsarikasingh1
+Sarika Singh.
-Sarika Singh This is my first assignment
+This is my first assignment